nicolehao34/nicolehao34.github.io/_pages/about.md

 Values
 ---

-As a researcher and innovator, I value curiosity, empathy, creativity, and **resilience** above all, and I strive to bring these qualities to every project I work on.
+As a researcher and innovator, I value curiosity, empathy, creativity, and **resilience** above all.

-Something I always say to myself: *If something didn't work the first time, pause, reflect, and try it again in a different way until it works.
+*If something didn't work the first time, pause, reflect, and try again differently.
 Iterate and improve.*

 Fear is our biggest enemy.
 I've seen this in [my experience teaching younger kids](/teaching/).
 We have limited time on this planet, so if you have an idea, pursue it boldly and persist.
 You won't know where it can lead until you try.